DeepOcean

 DeepOcean is an Oslo, Norway - based company which provides subsea services to the global offshore industries such as Inspection Maintenance and Repair (IMR), Subsea Construction, Cable Lay, and Subsea Trenching.
-Its 1,100 employees project manage and operate a fleet of Vessels, ROV's and subsea Trenchers.
+Its 1,537 employees project manage and operate a fleet of Vessels, ROV's and subsea Trenchers.

 DeepOcean operates mostly in the Oil & Gas and Offshore Renewables industries globally, with offices located around the world.

 History

+DeepOcean AS was established in 1999.

 DeepOcean Group Holding (DeepOcean) was established in May 2011.

+In 2012, DeepOcean AS, Trico Offshore Ltd, and CTC Marine Projects Ltd. merged to form DeepOcean.

+In late 2016, Triton, a private equity investment company, became the largest shareholder of DeepOcean.
+The Triton funds invest in medium-sized businesses headquartered in Northern Europe, Italy and Spain.